UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 ## 4. Build your own workflow
 ### 4.1.
 Build your Docker container
-Please install Docker follow the section 2.1.
+Please install Docker following section 2.1.

 Dockerfile is a container profile detailing which scripts and dependencies will be included in the container.
 We will give a step by step guide to create a Docker container which can provide running environment for App_data code.